9808us/SA-P2P-README/README.md

 N.B.
 Under the Social Trading Bot node in your profile, you must
 - Reference Available Storage Reference to the Github Storage Container of choice
 - Edit/check Trading Strategy Signals.
 Here you setup which signals you want to send.
-More details are found under the section "Trading System"
+More details are found under the section "[OUTGOING SIGNALS](#outgoing-signals)"

 ### Github Storage Container